Dreaker75/re-emerald/FUTURE_PLANS.md

  - Change the Flash HM NPC dialoge to mention the new flash range and the reduced encounters
  - Change the dialogue from the Fallarbor NPC that's digging a hole to mention the Diglett
  - Make Petalburg Gym's doors work as normal doors
- - Change the PC options to list MOVE POKEMON and MOVE ITEMS above WITHDRAW and DEPOSIT POKEMON

 ## Features for Beta release
  - Updated trades: Make all current trades in the game more useful and add new ones for non-Hoenn Pokemon